Yaoxiao1/sponge/writeups/lab2.md

 My SUNet ID: [your sunetid here]

-This lab took me about [n] hours to do.
+This lab took me about [12] hours to do.
 I [did/did not] attend the lab session.

 I worked with or talked about this assignment with: [please list other sunetids]